 I think there are different solutions to this depending on the kind of methods used.
 You can quite easy write a plugin to calculate it your way if you like.

-#2 Updated by Anton Nepomnyaschih almost 11 years ago
+#2 Updated by Anton Nepomnyaschih over 11 years ago

 Thomas, I think you are right.
 Maybe best way is to implement it as in JIRA.
 In JIRA there is shown progress bar with two lines - original estimation (blue), spent time (green) and remaining time (yellow).
 I think, it is very convenient.
 There is also popup tips when mouse hovers the bars - how much time is remaining.
 Please, look at http://screencast.com/t/cmthhOhA

-#3 Updated by Bruno Medeiros over 10 years ago
+#3 Updated by Bruno Medeiros about 11 years ago

 The current method of calculating % done is really too naive, but I think that use spent time is not a good idea.

 People not always fill spent time, and often we spent more time the we estimate.